2020 was a strange year, but it did give us some amazing timepieces to admire.

-The watchmaking world is opening up the year with these covetable limited edition watches.
+Even as we’re starting a new year, the watchmaking world isn’t about to take it easy.
+Instead, it’s opening up the year with these covetable limited edition watches.
 Of the lot, our favourite is easily the Omega and Orbis International collaborative timepiece, created to support the non-profit NGO’s efforts in preventing blindness and eye diseases in the less fortunate communities.
-Meanwhile, Colette, Bamford London and High Snobiety mark the release of their upcoming documentary, ‘Colette Mon Amour‘, with a Snoopy GMT, while Vacheron Constantin and Mr Porter revisits the Fiftysix’s original mid-century aesthetics with a petrol-blue iteration.
+Meanwhile, Colette, Bamford London, and High Snobiety mark the release of their upcoming documentary, “Colette Mon Amour” with a Snoopy GMT, while Vacheron Constantin and Mr Porter revisits the Fiftysix’s original mid-century aesthetics with a petrol-blue iteration.

 This article first appeared on Lifestyle Asia Singapore.

 It’s no coincidence this came just in time for the Reverso’s 90th anniversary.
 Dubbed the Reverso Tribute Duoface Fagliano, this 190-example limited edition timepiece sees the same Art Deco lines and flip-over case as the brand’s icon, except it also integrates the Duoface’s dual-time zone complication with the streamlined look of the Tribute collection.
 In saluting its polo heritage, its burgundy dial is matched by a leather strap handcrafted by famed Argentinian polo boots maker Casa Fagliano.

 Both timezones are presented on two separate dials, with the other featuring a contrasting silvered face with circular dials and a grid-like pattern all around.